goldman-gp-ebi/protein-identification-manuscript/README.md

-This repository contains all the Jupyter notebooks and scripts to reproduce the results of the paper [Paper name](https://doi.org/).
+This repository contains all the Jupyter notebooks and scripts to reproduce the results of the paper [A generalized protein identification method for novel and diverse sequencing technologies](https://doi.org/10.1093/nargab/lqae126).

 If you wish to use our method in your protein identification experiments, the [dist](dist/) directory contains a cleaned up version of the necessary files, a program implementation of our method, sample data and instructions to get you started.